 Book an award stay

-When you use hotel points to book rooms, you’ll almost certainly avoid resort fees.
+You’ll almost certainly avoid resort fees when you use hotel points to book rooms.
 The hotel loyalty program frequently eliminates resort fees based only on points rather than cash and point costs.

 Marriott and Hilton regularly waive resort fees when providing rewards, much like other programs.
 Wyndham Rewards is famous for waiving resort charges during awards, but there have been similar announcements from Choice Privileges and IHG Rewards Club.

-You can build a hotel points balance much faster by using a travel rewards credit card and staying loyal to one particular brand.
-That way you can score free nights and avoid resort fees.
+You can build a hotel points balance much faster by using a travel rewards credit card and staying loyal to one brand.
+That way, you can score free nights and avoid resort fees.

-The stay was wonderful, but I was furious because I had to pay for services that I thought were supposed to be complimentary.
-This is a great opportunity to ask for bonus points, which often offset the cost of resort fees.
+The stay was wonderful, but I was furious because I had to pay for services I thought would be complimentary.
+This is an excellent opportunity to ask for bonus points, which often offset the cost of resort fees.

 If the hotel doesn’t waive the resort fee, be persistent.
-Politely ask to speak to a manager and explain that you’re not happy about having to pay for a service that you thought was complimentary.
+Politely ask to speak to a manager and explain that you’re not happy about paying for a service that you thought was complimentary.
 If the manager doesn’t agree to waive the fee, ask for a discount.

 Many hotels will offer a discount if you plead your case.

-When it comes to resort fees, using your credit card rewards can be a huge help.
-If you have a Capital One credit card, you can erase your resort fees by making your payment with them.
+Using your credit card rewards can be a huge help when it comes to resort fees.
+If you have a Capital One credit card, you can erase your resort fees by paying with them.
 You can also earn cashback and bonus miles by using your card for business expenses.

-So, if you’re planning on taking a trip and have to pay a resort fee, be sure to use your credit card rewards to help offset the cost.
+So, if you’re planning on taking a trip and have to pay a resort fee, use your credit card rewards to help offset the cost.

-This isn’t going to get rid of the fee completely overnight but it certainly doesn’t hurt.
+This isn’t going to get rid of the fee overnight, but it certainly doesn’t hurt.

 Learn to spot resort fees when you book

 To begin, familiarize yourself with the criteria you should evaluate when selecting a hotel.
 Fees are not something that comes up very often, but they may be recognized if you know what to search for.
 Resort fees are not usually shown first in searches on consumer websites.
-When you perform a search on Expedia.com for hotels, you will notice that the first thing that is displayed is the price of the room.
+When you search on Expedia.com for hotels, you will notice that the first thing that is displayed is the room’s price.
 Any additional fees, such as resort fees, are typically included in a line below the room price called “taxes and fees.”

 The easiest way to avoid these surprise fees is to book with a travel agent or directly through the hotel’s website.
 By booking through a travel agent, you can avoid the fees altogether.
 If you book through the hotel’s website, the best way to avoid the fees is to call and ask about them upfront.